dspringuel-va/blog-posts/devops-handbook/README.md

 *Why*

-It prevents having problems all the way to production.
-When caught early, problems are much easier and quicker to fix, and cause no disruption to customers.
-Furthermore, it increase the confidence of delivering quality work to production.
+It prevents having problems in production.
+When caught early, problems are much easier and quicker to fix and cause no disruption to customers.
+Furthermore, it increases the confidence in delivering quality work to production.

 ### Enable Fast and Reliable Automated Testing

-#### Build a fast a reliable automated validation test suite
+#### Build a fast and reliable automated validation test suite
 *What*

 To have a high level of confidence about the work done, it should be validated with automated tests.
-There are many types of tests that should be implemented, all of which serves a specific purpose.
+Many types of tests should be implemented, all of which serve a specific purpose.

 Unit test: Small and fast test that verifies that a single function works properly in isolation.
 This proves to the developer that the code behaves as it was designed.
 External dependencies (api, databases) should be stubbed out, so the tests can remain small and fast to run.

-Acceptance test: Test that make sure that the application as a whole runs as intendend, and that regression erros have not been introduced.
+Acceptance test: Test that makes sure that the application as a whole runs as intended, and that regression errors have not been introduced.
-The difference between acceptance and unit test is the point of view.
+The difference between acceptance and unit tests is the point of view.
 The acceptance test should prove that the code works as the customer/ business wants it (and not the developer).

-Integration test: Test that make sure that the system works well as a whole, i.e. with real application and services, and not stubbed out interfaces.
-By nature, it'll probably take more time to run than unit or acceptance test, but will reflect more closely the production environment, which make sure that we can catch errors earlier.
+Integration test: Test that makes sure that the system works well as a whole, i.e. with real application and services, and not stubbed out interfaces.
+By nature, it'll probably take more time to run than unit or acceptance test, but will reflect more closely the production environment, which makes sure that we can catch errors earlier.

 Whenever an error is caught in an acceptance or integration test, a unit test should be created to make sure that the error is caught